|

 Activity:

-A worksheet requiring students to graph two different lines using the robots, and record their graphs
+A worksheet requiring students to graph two different lines using the robots,

 will be provided.
-It will also ask them to write the equations of both lines, estimate the solution to the
+It will also ask them to write the equations of both lines,

 system, and verify the solution satisfies both equations.